GilLevi/gillevi.github.io/_posts/2022-11-14-DL_CV_papers_december_22.md

 ======
 [arxiv](https://arxiv.org/abs/2205.13213),  [code](https://github.com/ziplab/LITv2) , keywords: Vision Transformers, Venue: Neurips 2022 spotlight paper

-HiLo will be presented as a spotlight paper in Neurips 2022.
 The paper proposes a novel efficient ViT architecture with throughput in mind to mitigate ViT's high computational complexity which stems from the quadratic memory and time complexity of the attention mechanism.

 First, the paper argue (and in my opinion rightfully so) that although many improved and more efficient ViT architectures have been proposed, in practice they do not offer high processing speed.
 This claim might seem contradictory, but in fact previous works usually consider metrics such as number of FLOPS, memory usage and asymptotic computational complexity (which are important by themselves), but those metrics do no capture the actual running time or throughput nor those works directly measure those.
 Moreover, specific architectures with small number of FLOPS and memory requirements or lower asymptotic complexity as might actually run slowly when implemented on GPU due to specific operations which not hardware-friendly or cannot be parallelized.
 To this end, the paper directly benchmarks FLOPS and memory consumption as well as throughput (on GPU) and proposes a ViT architecture that performs favourably in those metrics while achieving high accuracy when used as backbone in classification and various down-stream vision tasks.